jamietre/CsQuery/README.md

 7/13/2011 - 0.6.2.

+- Added support for UpdatePanel processing in Server module.
+ASP.NET encodes updatepanel data with a length checksum which causes the client code to break if you alter anything.
+Server module now parses it an provides direct access to the components of each updatepanel.
+- Added ability to select DocType
+- Fixed a problem with cloning.
+Clones now create their own DOM/index when created.
+This adds a little overhead when cloning but otherwise it created special cases for clones.
+This makes much mores sense, it is consistent.
 - Actually live tested this against a big ugly asp.net web page, fixed a few bugs, and it works!
 - Handle "quoted" and non-quoted comment types
 - Finish implementing DOM interfaces
 - Handle CDATA
 - Better handling of broken close tags (seek nearest match up tree, if none found, ignore, optionally remove)
 - Add "DomRenderingOptions" to control handing of bad tags (remove) and allow removing comments
+- SELECT not returning a new DOM object.
+(Should it select within the current CSQ?
+Or just use Find?)

 7/13/2011 - 0.6.1